Danny Seraphine: California Transit Authority

+The current lineup (as of 2023) is: Danny Seraphine (drums), Jeff Coffey (vocals/bass), Marc Bonilla (guitar/vocals), Travis Davis (bass/vocals), Ed Roth (keyboards), and Jeff Kashiwa (saxophone).

 Other activities

 2009 saw the release of Lonely Street, a film for which Seraphine served as an executive producer and the music supervisor.
 In 2010 he published his aforementioned autobiography Street Player: My Chicago Story.
 In the same year, he released the biographical and instructional DVD "The Art of Jazz Rock Drumming" produced by The Drum Channel.

 Awards and achievements

 Seraphine has been ranked by Rolling Stone magazine as one of the top 100 drummers of all time.
 In 2010, Seraphine received a Lifetime Achievement Award at the Cape Breton Drum Festival.
 In 2011, he also won a Lifetime Achievement Award, Montreal Drum Festival.
 Additionally, he was recognized by the ASCAP as a co-writer of Pitbull's "I Know You Want Me (Calle Ocho)".

 On May 9, 2015, the City of Chicago dedicated the 3500 block of North Normandy Avenue on Chicago's northwest side "Honorary Danny Seraphine Way".

 Seraphine was inducted into the Rock and Roll Hall of Fame as a member of Chicago on April 8, 2016.
+He was named a Goodwill Ambassador by the Asian Hall of Fame in 2021.